jboulanger91/meteorin/README.md

 code for Eggeler et al., in review @Elife

-Meteorins regulate the formation of the left-right organizer and the establishment of vertebrate body asymmetry F Eggeler, J Boulanger-Weill, F De Santis, L Belleri, K Duroure, TO Auer, ... bioRxiv, 2023.11.
+Meteorins regulate the formation of the left-right organizer and the establishment of vertebrate body asymmetry F Eggeler, **J Boulanger-Weill**, F De Santis, L Belleri, K Duroure, TO Auer, ... bioRxiv, 2023.11.
 23.568438

 **ABSTRACT**